sigmaboy/nopaystation_scripts/README.md

 * ${1}_dlc.torrent

 Additionally you can set the source tag as the end last command line parameter.
 This is the only optional parameter.
 All other are required.
-To use this feature you need to have mktorrent instaledd inat least version 1.1.
+To use this feature you need to have mktorrent installed in version 1.1+!
 For example:
 ```bash
 $ ./download2torrent.sh PCSE00986 http://announce.url /path/to/directory/containing/the/tsv/files SOURCE